 type: RewritePath rewriteTo: "#g0.toLowerCase()"

 It’s common to define pipelines that perform a

 Chain of transformations on a subset of files, typically selected by

 - include: "**/*.java" - chain: - # do something here - # and then here

 If one of the transformations in the chain is a

-RewritePath operation, then chances are that you want the rewrite to happen to all files matched by the
+RewritePath operation, chances are you want the rewrite to apply to all files matched by the

 regex you provide indeed matches all files coming in.